Sunqur al-Ashqar: Early career

 Sunqur was nicknamed al-Ashqar al-Rumi (lit. 'the blond, the Greek').
 He was born around 1223 and was an ethnic Mongol.
 He was a mamluk (slave soldier) of al-Salih Ayyub (r.
 1240–1249), the Ayyubid sultan of Egypt, who appointed him to the Bahriyya (adj.
 'Bahri'), a mamluk regiment based in Roda Island in the capital Cairo.
 The Bahri mamluks were part of the large Salihiyya corps, i.e. the mamluks of al-Salih Ayyub.
-During this period, he became acquainted with another Bahri mamluk of al-Salih Ayyub, the future Mamluk sultan Qalawun.
+During this period, he became acquainted with another Bahri mamluk, the future Mamluk sultan Qalawun.
 The Ayyubids of Egypt were toppled by their mamluks in 1250, inaugurating the Mamluk state.
 Sunqur and Qalawun were associates of the powerful deputy of Mamluk sultan Aybak (r.
 1250–1257), Faris al-Din Aktay.
 When the latter was murdered in the Bahri citadel on Aybak's orders in 1254, Sunqur and Qalawun fled the citadel for Ayyubid Syria.

 During their time in Syria, the Bahri exiles became divided, with one faction, including Sunqur, defecting to the Ayyubid emir of al-Karak, al-Mughith Khidr, while the other, led by Baybars, joined the Ayyubid emir of Damascus, al-Nasir Yusuf.
 The defectors to Khidr were eventually imprisoned by al-Nasir Yusuf, but during the Mongol invasion of Syria, Sunqur was freed by the Mongols, who conquered the Ayyubid principalities there and made Sunqur their honored guest.
 Baybars, by now having returned to Egypt under the new sultan Qutuz, led the Mamluk victory against the Mongols in Syria at the Battle of Ain Jalut, capturing most of the region in 1260.
 Six years later, during the Battle of Mari against the Cilician Armenians, Baybars captured Leo II, a son of their king, Hethoum, and used him to ransom Sunqur from the Mongols, who were allies of the Armenians.
 Sunqur initially reacted with hesitation at the prospect of being released to Baybars, as he feared punishment for his previous defection from him during their service with the Ayyubids.
 According to the historian Linda Northrup, the effort to release Sunqur was an indication of the high regard Baybars held for him.